freelawproject/recap-chrome/safari/APPLE.md

 This will create two new directories for iOS (and iPadOS) and macOS.
 Each of these directories will contain a new extension and XCode project.

+Once generated you can run the separate xcode projects.
+You may need to tweak the bundle identifier, which does not like the bang(!) in the name.

+Additionally, you may need to select a developer account to install this on your own device(s).